Website Designs For Small Businesses That Work

 3. What are your customers looking for, what do they want?

 Do you know who your customer is?
 Do you have a clearly identified customer avatar?
 Do you understand what a customer avatar is?
-If you need assistance with these questions then our consultants at Smarter Web Solutions can help.
+If you need assistance with these questions then Our Adelaide Team at Smarter Web Solutions can help.

 Currently more than 60% of all search inquiries are made on mobile devices.
 Is your website mobile friendly and responsive?
 Has you site been updated to the latest themes or is it beginning to look a little tired?

 How does your solution fit their needs?
 As a business owner you need to remember that you may no longer have the opportunity to discuss this face to face with your prospective client as they are now conducting their research and making pre-purchase decisions online before they even speak to you.
 Your website needs to engage with your customers and there is also the element of building trust with your customers, particularly if your business is an e-commerce business.
 Whilst you may have the best product and the best prices, customers will not make the decision to buy from your business unless they trust that their details are safe and you will deliver the product advertised.